How to disable automatic driver install on Windows 11

 Disable automatic driver install from Group Policy

-Alternatively, you can use the Local Group Policy Editor to stop the operating system from installing driver updates.
-However, this option is available only on Windows 11 Pro, Enterprise, and Education.
+Alternatively, you can use the Local Group Policy Editor to stop the operating system from installing driver updates on Windows 11 Pro, Enterprise, and Education.

 To disable driver installs automatically with Group Policy, use these steps: